 It is my intention to try to post more frequently this year, instead of subjecting you to lengthy dissertations on what I’ve been up to.
 I tried to get out and about over Christmas and got my running year off to a good start by parkrunning.
-Stuart and I had originally intended to ‘do the double’ on New Year’s Day by completing Netley or Eastleigh parkrun, followed by Southampton parkrun, but we were both quite tired and the torrential rain was off-putting, so we decided just to do Southampton parkrun.
-My training schedule told me that I had to do 7 miles, so I decided to run to parkrun, do parkrun and run home (whilst finding somewhere to add in an extra mile).
+Stuart and I had originally intended to ‘do the double’ on New Year’s Day by completing Netley or Eastleigh parkrun, followed by Southampton parkrun.
+We were both quite tired and the torrential rain was off-putting, so we decided just to do Southampton parkrun.
+My training schedule told me that I had to do 7 miles.
+I decided to run to parkrun, do parkrun and run home (whilst finding somewhere to add in an extra mile).

-Unfortunately, my run didn’t get off to a great start – I’d run for over 6 minutes before I realised that my new Garmin 910XT had only recorded 50m.
+Unfortunately, my run didn’t get off to a great start.
+I’d run for over 6 minutes before I realised that my new Garmin 910XT had only recorded 50m.
 I wondered whether it had picked up satellites and then realised that it must be in swim mode.
 I decided to just continue with my run, as I know that the entrance to the Common is exactly 2.5km from my house.
-On arrival at the Common, I changed the settings on my watch… although with the volume of rain it really felt like I was swimming.
+On arrival at the Common, I changed the settings on my watch.
+With the volume of rain, it really felt like I was swimming.

 I ran to the start, where I met Liz who had brought along a friend to do her first parkrun.
 I understand that the later start may have been appealing to some runners, but to turn out in such torrential rain for a first parkrun was heroic, in my opinion.
-I then saw my friend Kathy and we agreed to do the 5k together and then run back as we live in the same direction and it’s always easier to run with a friend.
+Then I saw my friend Kathy.
+We agreed to do the 5k together and then run back.
+We live in the same direction and it’s always easier to run with a friend.

-Neither of us was feeling particularly speedy after some festive overindulgence, so I was quite pleased to finish in 29:08.
+Neither of us were feeling particularly speedy after some festive overindulgence.
+I was quite pleased to finish in 29:08.
 We didn’t stop for long before we waded back towards Freemantle.
 Overall, I ran 11.5km (7.15 miles), so although it wasn’t as fast as it should have been, I met my distance goal.

 According to my training schedule, I should be swimming at 8pm tomorrow.
 I’ve not been to the Tri Club session on a Friday night, so I’ll let you know how I get on 🙂